 MEAG Power has entered into a mutual aid agreement with six Florida utilities for provision of replacement power during an extended outage of certain specified baseload generating units.
-In the event of an outage of Plant Scherer Unit No. 1 or Plant Scherer Unit No. 2 that extends beyond 60 days, MEAG Power will receive 100 MW at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit, such coal unit's actual dispatch cost.
-In an amendment to the mutual aid agreement.
-MEAG Power included 150 MW of capacity of the CC Project, subject to the provisions of such agreement.
-The inclusion of such capacity under the mutual aid agreement provides that in the event of an outage of the CC Project that extends beyond 60 days, MEAG Power will receive 150 MW at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit's actual dispatch cost.
-If a counterparty has an extended outage, MEAG Power expects that it would be required to provide between 13 MW and 31 MW for a maximum of 305 days, also at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit, such coal unit's actual dispatch cost.
-The mutual aid agreement expires in October 2017 and will automatically renew for an additional five years unless a 90-day notice is provided.
+In the event of an outage of Generation Station Scherer Unit No. 1 or Generation Station Scherer Unit No. 2 that extends beyond 60 days, MEAG Power will receive 100 MW at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit, such coal unit's actual dispatch cost.
+In the event of an outage of the CC Project that extends beyond 60 days, MEAG Power will receive 150 MW at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit, such coal unit's actual dispatch cost.
+If a counterparty has an extended outage, MEAG Power expects that it would be required to provide between 14 MW and 35 MW for a maximum of 305 days, also at a price based upon a fixed heat rate and a published gas price index or, if replacement power is provided by a coal unit, such coal unit's actual dispatch cost.
+The mutual aid agreement expires in October 2022 and will automatically renew for an additional five years unless a 90-day notice is provided.